 How will posters be displayed?

-Standard poster boards will be provided.
+Standard poster boards --24” x 36” (portrait) or 36” x 24” (landscape)-- will be provided.
 Posters will be secured to the boards using tacks (provided on-site).
 Posters are to be hung by the presenting author before the poster session and are to be removed by authors prior to the close of the meeting.

 Does AACI CRI require a hardcopy of my poster?

-No, AACI CRI does not require a hardcopy of your poster.
-Any poster left on display at the end of the meeting will be discarded.
+A hardcopy is not required.
+Any poster left at the end of the meeting will be discarded.

-Do I need to submit an electronic copy of my poster to AACI CRI?
+Do I need to submit an electronic copy of my poster?

-Yes, an electronic version must be emailed to CRIabstracts@aaci-cancer.org by 5:00 PM PST on Friday, June 30, 2017 to allow time for AACI to print handouts for distribution to meeting attendees during the poster session.
-Please email a full size version of your poster.
+Yes, an electronic version must be emailed to firstname.lastname@example.org by 5:00 PM PST on Friday, June 29, 2018 to allow time to be included on the meeting website and to prepare meeting displays.
+Attendees like to view posters prior to the meeting.
+Please email a full size --24” x 36” (portrait) or 36” x 24” (landscape)-- version of your poster.

-Although not required, handouts of the poster are recommended.
-Past meeting attendees have indicated that handouts are helpful.
-AACI will print handouts of your poster if your poster is received by June 30.
+Although not required, handouts are recommended.
+Past meeting attendees have indicated that handouts are helpful for facilitating a discussion of your poster at the poster session.
+We recommend printing 75 copies.

 What happens to my abstract after the meeting?

-AACI CRI Annual Meeting abstracts and posters are published in a booklet that is distributed at the AACI/CCAF Annual Meeting, which is attended by cancer center directors, administrators and physician clinical leaders.
+Abstracts and posters are published in a booklet that is distributed at the AACI/CCAF Annual Meeting, attended by cancer center directors, administrators, and physician clinical leaders.
 By submitting an abstract and poster you give AACI permission to publish your abstract and poster.
-To view the 2016 book click here.
-They are also housed on the AACI CRI abstract/poster webpage for up to one year or until the next CRI Annual Meeting aaci-cancer.org/cri_meeting/2016_abstracts.asp.
+To view the 2017 Abstract Book click here.
+Your abstract will also be available for review on the AACI CRI abstract/poster webpage for up to one year or until the next CRI Annual Meeting cri_meeting/2017_abstracts.asp.

 back to top